who-biz/verus-pbaas/README.md

 Specifies that our final 100,000 `chips10sec` supply will be issued through the gateway converter, for a max supply of 21 million coins.

+- `"blocktime":10`

+Specified that our target block time for difficulty adjustment should be 10 seconds

 - `"currencies":["vrsctest","kmd","chips10sec"]`

 Specifies a basket of currencies backing our gateway issuance.